 The determination of oxygen saturation and the interpretation of such values is a relatively young scientific subject.
 We will keep you updated regarding recent research results.

-OXY DR1 represents a quantum leap forward in performance diagnostics.
+DR2 represents a quantum leap forward in performance diagnostics.
 Among other, it reliably and reproducibly answers a decisive question: what load makes an athlete or patient actually exercise anaerobically?
 And this question is not only answered in in the course of laboratory tests when planning training activities but also and particularly when continuously monitoring the athlete’s state and success in everyday training.
-As an addition to or even replacing complex and time-consuming traditional methods like lactate threshold test and spiroergometry OXY DR1 offers:
+As an addition to or even replacing complex and time-consuming traditional methods like lactate threshold test and spiroergometry DR2 offers:

 - Continuous, instant and mobile measurement without interrupting the physical strain and thus a large set of measurement data for analysis;

-- direct, continuous measurement of oxygenation SmO2 in the muscle as well as other parameters such as haemoglobin index, pulse rate, pulse index and heart rate variability for a holistic view
+- direct, continuous measurement of oxygenation SmO2 in the muscle as well as other parameters such as tissue hemoglobin index, pulse rate, and pulse index for a holistic view

 - a non-invasive measurement method indicating the relative oxygenation of the active muscles with the aid of near-infrared technology (NIRS);